Runner tutorial

 Install an old version

-Every stable version of Defold is also released on GitHub.
+Every beta and stable version of Defold is also available on GitHub.

 When the editor is installed and started it’s time to create a new project and getting it ready.
 Create a new project from the “Empty Project” template.